baliame/pymanager/README.rst

 -----
 To use, place a configuration file in the target directory.
 The configuration file is a json file (by default, pymanager.json, but it can be changed with the -f or --file switch) following a specified structure.

+You may also launch the process manager as a daemon.
+Pass the -d or --daemon switch to do this.

 Concepts
 --------
 The manager works with two kinds of objects: processes and verifiers.